Laz-AP/SPLASH/README.md

 4. **Configure Analysis**: Set up Grasshopper with Karamba3D to run the desired analysis automatically when syncing/saving from Revit.
 5. **View and Provide Feedback**: Go to your online Speckle project viewer to review results and leave feedback.
 ## :movie_camera: Demo
 Here is a GIF walkthrough illustrating each step, from model sync to viewing analysis results.
+You can find more [here](https://github.com/team-speckle-automation/SPLASH/tree/main/Demos)

 ![Demo](https://github.com/team-speckle-automation/SPLASH/blob/main/Demos/Speckle_Composite_Analysis.gif)